 Because the U.S. Mint has never issued Silver Eagles with such inscriptions, they had to retool their machinery used to make the coins before any 2016 issues could be struck.
 As a result the proof coins, which are typically among the first products released by the Mint each year, had to be delayed by several months!
 Despite this stressful delay, the U.S. Mint finally announced that the release date of the coins was September 16th.

 The 30th anniversary of the Silver Eagle program is a good time to review some of the key developments in the evolution of this series since 1986.

-Silver Eagles were originally created as a way of disposing of what was perceived at the time as "excess silver stockpiles."
+Silver Eagles were originally created as a way of disposing of what was perceived at the time as “excess silver stockpiles.”
 The large amount of silver currently in storage was believed to be greater than what the country needed.
 This process was done in such a way that maximized the revenue from selling the silver, as the coins sold could garner substantial premiums when sold as collectors coins.
-This approach was intended to reduce the national debt, and to provide an excellent source of bullion to the American precious metals investor.
+This approach was intended to reduce the national debt and provide an excellent source of bullion to the American precious metals investor.